changetocoding/CSharp-Daniels/Lesson02-Fundamentals.md

 # Fundamentals - data structures (list, array, dicts)
+Today we will cover the core of every programing language: Data types, control statements and looping.
+This is common to most programming language

 ## Basics
 1. OO language - basically means everything must be an object